PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 };
 ```

+The `WeatherList` component receives a `cities` prop which is an array of `CityWeather` objects.
+It iterates through this array using `map`, rendering a `Weather` component for each city.

-And the App.tsx will be simplified into
+With hte new `WeatherList` in place, the App.tsx will be simplified into

 ```tsx
 function App() {